Do you need a doula?

 “Baby seems to cry so often, and she nearly always takes the breast when offered – clearly she must be starving!”

-It drives me nuts when I hear parents stressing about what their pediatrician said they “HAD TO do” with their child.
+It drives me nuts when I hear parents stressing out about what their pediatrician said they “HAD TO” do with their child…..and how it goes against their gut instincts.

-It seems that doctors are now turned to and trusted for way more beyond medical advice in our culture, and it’s time somebody calls BS on that.
+It seems that doctors are now turned to and trusted for way more beyond medical advice in our culture, and it’s time somebody calls bullshit on that.

 Number five, unexpected, coming fast on the heels of my mother’s death–I was not in a receptive state of mind for being pregnant.